 Check out these delicious lunch meals served in your school cafe' !!!

 Announcement of New Meal Vendor for Arlington Classics Academy

-Twelve Oaks Catering and Food Service of Dallas, TX has been selected to become the new meal vendor for breakfast and lunch service at ACA.
+Twelve Oaks Catering and Food Service of Dallas, TX will continue to be the meal vendor for breakfast and lunch service at ACA.